>Information for your daily life

 Tips for using electricity service

-The capacity of the power supply to your home is set between 10 and 60 amperes, depending on each account contract.
-If you wish to change the power capacity of your account, contact the Tokyo Electric Power Company.
+The contracted capacity of the power supply to your home is set between 10 and 60 amperes.
+If you wish to change the power capacity of your account, please contact the supplier that you are currently contracted with (for example, Tokyo Electric Power).

 Your circuit breaker may shut down when you use too many appliances at the same time.
 If it happens, turn off some of the appliances you have been using and reset the switch on the circuit breaker back to the "on" position to restart the electricity supply.

 For household use, gas is supplied in two ways - city gas and propane gas - depending on the area where you live.

 From April of 2017, it became no longer necessary for consumers to purchase their city gas just from the gas company located in their region.
 Rather, numerous new companies have entered the market who can sell gas directly to consumers.
 If intending to change your contracted gas supplier, you are encouraged to choose a company and a plan that is in accordance with your lifestyle after thoroughly checking what is available.